CaioUeno/minimal-pipeline/README.md

 ### Docker

-To use a docker container  to run the luigi tasks:
+To build the docker container and run the luigi tasks:

 ```bash
 # build image